misaghi/age_calculator_tkinter/README.md

 To run the code:
 1. Download the codes and images, then place them in a folder.
-2. Then run the age_calculator.py with python in terminal or open it in a text editor and then run it there.
+2. Run the age_calculator.py with python in terminal or open it in a text editor and then run it there.